uranusjr/django-mosql/README.rst

 Long version
 +++++++++++++

 Django's ORM is cool.
 And powerful.
 But ORMs are destined to be leaky, and can't do everything you wish to.
 That's why Django provides ``raw`` and ``extra`` so that you can roll your own SQL commands if you need to.
 But with great power comes great responsibility.
-You lose all the SQL security measures Django provides when you use those methods, and it can be a serious problem unless you are untra careful.
+You lose all the SQL security measures Django provides when you use those methods, and it can be a serious problem unless you are ultra careful.

 Enters MoSQL_.
 MoSQL, in a nutshell, is a tool that generates SQL commands automatically from Python function calls.
 And it takes care of the injection prevention for you.
 A perfect match with Django's ``raw``!